Venita Coelho: Career: media and books

 After working in film and television, she re-located to Goa.
 She is the author of books including Dead As A Dodo, which won The Sahitya Akademi Bal Puruskar for 2020 and The Hindu Good Reads award for best fiction for children 2016.

 In films and TV

 Her career in television started as an intern at UTV in Mumbai.
 She has since written, produced and directed shows.
 She has since worked at Sony Entertainment Television, Endemol India, Nimbus and Cinevistaas Ltd. Coelho has written the daily soap Trikaal and Karan Johar's adaptation of Stepmom, We are Family.
-She also wrote the script for Jassi Jaisa Koi Nahin in 2003.
+She also wrote the script for Jassi Jaissi Koi Nahin in 2003.